Animal shelters celebrate National Adopt a Shelter Pet Day with social distancing restrictions

-WILKES-BARRE, LUZERNE COUNTY (WBRE/WYOU-TV) Thursday is National Adopt a Shelter Pet Day but amidst the coronavirus pandemic, shelters have had to adapt to new guidleines.
+WILKES-BARRE, LUZERNE COUNTY (WBRE/WYOU-TV) — Thursday is National Adopt a Shelter Pet Day but amidst the coronavirus pandemic, shelters have had to adapt to new guidelines.

 Employees at the Society for the Prevention of Cruelty to Animals (SPCA) of Luzerne County have been able to practice social distancing by moving their pet adoptions online.